withastro/astro/.changeset/selfish-bulldogs-jog.md

 'create-astro': patch
 ---

-Fixes an issue where installing Astro v5-beta using `create-astro` would display the wrong Astro version in the installation messages.
+Fixes an issue where installing Astro beta using `create-astro` displays the wrong Astro version in the installation messages.